owodolab/py-graspi/_sources/advanced.rst.txt

 * Replace "n" with the size of the graph you want. **Note:** n should be between 1-1000 for 2D graphs and 1-100 for 3D graphs.
 Otherwise, the code will timeout.
 * Replace "dimension" with 2D or 3D specify if you want a 2D or 3D graph.
-* Replace "function" with either generage, filter, or shortest_path to choose which function you want to test memory for.
+* Replace "function" with either generate, filter, or shortest_path to choose which function you want to test memory for.

 Example: